Bazzaninho

 Oliver Roberto Bazzani (30 July 1941 – 23 June 2016), simply known as Bazzaninho was a Brazilian professional footballer who played as a midfielder.

 Career

 Small in stature and agile, Bazzaninho began his professional career at São Paulo, where he played from 1960 to 1965 and made 76 appearances.
 He also had a notable spell at São Bento, and ended his career in 1971 playing for Ponte Preta.

-Personal life
+Personal life and death

 Bazzaninho is son of Olivério Bazzani, defender of SC Corinthians in 1930s, and brother of Bazzani.